mtfn/genshin-pity-calculator/README.md

 # genshin-pity-calculator
 At the moment, this project only supports *Genshin Impact* set to the English language and running on a PC.
+It's also currently being worked on, so expect things to break often.

 ## Usage
 1. Enter the wish screen in Genshin Impact (default keybind: `F3`)